hkuspace-pu/project-submission-group-5/natural_science_survey_ui/src/views/blog/blog-post.3.md

 # Project Objectives

-To provide a convenient and reliable way for the surveyors to keep records To provide a system that allows the common users to easily add records to enrich the database.
+- To provide a convenient and reliable way for surveyors to keep records.
+- To create a system that allows common users to easily add records to enrich the database.
-To provide a system that is easy to use and inspires people’s love for nature.
+- To develop a cross-platform mobile application that is easy and reliable to use for surveyors, nature lovers, and the general public.
+- To inspire people's love for nature and promote awareness about the importance of species conservation.